Library & Knowledge Service FAQ

 A

-• All employees of the Liverpool University Hospitals NHS Foundation Trust.
+• All employees and students on placement at the Liverpool University Hospitals NHS Foundation Trust.

 • Cheshire and Mersey Psychiatry F2’s on rotation.